RonaldSancho/RonaldSancho/README.md

 <h3 align="cemter">I am a systems engineer</h3>

-I am a recent graduate from Fidelitas University in Computer Systems Engineering.
-Both in the career and self-taught I have learned languages for FrontEnd and BanckEnd so I develop myself well as Full Stack Developer.
-I like to be constantly learning new technologies, creating solutions to current problems and listening to music.
+I am a recent graduate of Fidelitas University in Computer Systems Engineering.
+Currently, I work as a backend programmer, where I channel my passion for creating innovative solutions to current problems.
+I strive every day to keep up with new technologies and keep learning, while I also enjoy listening to music as a hobby.

 * 🌍  I'm based in Costa Rica
 * 🖥️  See my portfolio at [Ronald Portfolio](http://ronaldsancho.github.io/Portfolio_Ronald/)